-Richard Miller is in Cosgrave’s Business Practice Group and spends most of his time in the firm’s Bend office.
-Rich practices in the areas of business, real estate, and estate and trust planning and administration, and has a broad knowledge of taxation affecting all of these areas.
-He also defends attorneys against estate and tax malpractice claims on behalf of the Oregon State Bar Professional Liability Fund.
+Prior to his retirement, Richard Miller was in Cosgrave’s Business Practice Group and spent most of his time in the firm’s Bend office.
+Rich practiced in the areas of business, real estate, and estate and trust planning and administration, using his broad knowledge of taxation affecting all of these areas.
+He also defended attorneys against estate and tax malpractice claims on behalf of the Oregon State Bar Professional Liability Fund.
 Prior to joining the firm in 2003, Rich practiced both solo and as a partner in several other law firms that emphasized taxation.

 Education & Bar Admissions: